hornos/flock/README.md

     flock reboot @@template
     vbox snap centos-template ground

-Create a template. *Mind that network, firewall resets!* You might have to change NTP settings as well.
+Create a template. *Mind that network, firewall resets!
+Also mind that SSH port is allowed without any FW restriction, and after VM create you should refine ipset/shorewall!* You might have to change NTP settings as well.
 Fot the xenguest playbook you have to copy `xen-guest-utilities*.rpm` into the `rpms` directory.
 TBD multicast change

     flock play @@template ground-template
     flock shutdown @@template

-Clone the machine or merge all snapshots since VDI to VHD needs a singel disk file.

-    vbox clone centos-template
+    vbox snap centos-template template
-    vbox vhd centos-template-clone

-Upload to a URL or start ad-hoc ngnix for template deploy (http runs on port 8080):
+Clone the machine and start upload server:

-    vbox http centos-template-clone <ALLOW>
+    vbox upload centos-template <ALLOW>

 where `<ALLOW>` is an ngnix allow rule range or address (eg. 192.168.1.0/24).